-Greece: Supplier changes between independent suppliers3.
-August 2020. / SEE Energy News
+Greece: Supplier changes between independent suppliers, SEE Energy News

 About 30 % of all supplier switches made by Greek electricity consumers are between two different independent suppliers rather than switching from state-controlled Public Power Corporation (PPC) to an independent suppliers, which was usually the case in the past, according to market data.

 The reason in further increase in competition between independent suppliers to the benefit of Greek consumers, which is a clear sign that the retail market is becoming more mature.
 Besides price, which was the main factor of these switches in the past, now the supplier’s reliability and supplementary services are also taken into account by consumers.